-Revolution- Topical product of choice which is approved for cats, 8 weeks to 6 months.
-At 6 months of age, cats may be switched to Bravecto.

-Present | • Cytauxzoonosis (Cats only but a major problem in southwest Missouri)
+• Cytauxzoonosis (Cats only but a major problem in southwest Missouri)

 Not every tick is a carrier of all these diseases.
-Unfortunately, many of our pets suffer from bites of which their caretakers are unaware.
+Unfortunately, many of our pets suffer from bites which their caretakers are unaware of.
 Tick size varies with species and age.
 Seed ticks are nymphal stages which go completely unnoticed in the haircoat of our pets, yet may still transmit disease.
 Such ticks transmit thousands of diseases annually.
 Special tests are required for diagnosis.
 Therefore, many more diseases go undiagnosed, untreated, or misdiagnosed, leading to incorrect treatment and persistence of disease.

 Cornerstone Animal Hospital’s recommendation for tick control:

-2. Nexgard- dogs only, a monthly chewable product that is equally effective as Bravecto.
+2. Nexgard- Dogs only, this is a monthly chewable product that is equally effective as Bravecto.
 Nexgard is approved for puppies at 8 weeks of age.
 This is the product of choice for dogs too young for Bravecto.
 It my be used as an adjunct with Bravecto in some cases where tick loads are high.

-3. Revolution Plus- Topical product of choice which is approved for cats, 8 weeks to 6 months.
+3. Revolution Plus- A topical product of choice which is approved for cats, 8 weeks to 6 months.
 At 6 months of age, cats may be switched to Bravecto.